National Awami Party

-The National Awami Party (NAP), translated from Urdu to English as National People's Party, was the major left-wing political party in East and West Pakistan.
+The National Awami Party (NAP) was the major left-wing political party in East and West Pakistan.
 It was founded in 1957 in Dhaka, erstwhile East Pakistan (present-day Bangladesh), by Abdul Hamid Khan Bhashani and Yar Mohammad Khan, through the merger of various leftist and progressive political groups in Pakistan.
 Commonly known as the NAP, it was a major opposition party to Pakistani military regimes for much of the late 1950s and mid-1960s.
-In 1967 the party split into two factions, one in East Pakistan and another in West Pakistan.
+In 1967, the party split into two factions.

-Led by Bhashani and other influential progressive leaders, NAP played an instrumental role in the secession of East Pakistan and the liberation of Bangladesh.
-After the death of Bhashani in 1976, the party lost much of its prominence on the Bangladeshi political scene.
-Many of its leaders became members of the Bangladesh Nationalist Party.
-Today, the liberal and progressive faction within the BNP is led by former NAP leaders.